vwh/python-playground/README.md

 </div>

 <p align="center">
-    A browser-based Python playground built using Web Assembly ([Pyodide](https://pyodide.org/en/stable/)) and ReactJS.
+    A browser-based Python playground built using Web Assembly <a target="_blank" href="https://pyodide.org/en/stable/">Pyodide</a> and ReactJS.
 Run and test Python code directly in your browser with an interactive and user-friendly interface.s
 </p>

 <p align="center">